Milford Haven Waterway

-Milford Haven Waterway (Dyfrffordd Aberdaugleddau) is a natural harbour in Pembrokeshire, Wales.
+Milford Haven Waterway (Dyfrffordd Aberdaugleddau), or simply Milford Haven (Aberdaugleddau), is a natural harbour in Pembrokeshire, Wales.
 It is a ria or drowned valley which was flooded at the end of the last ice age.
 The Daugleddau estuary winds west to the sea.
 As one of the deepest natural harbours in the world, it is a busy shipping channel, trafficked by ferries from Pembroke Dock to Ireland, oil tankers and pleasure craft.
 Admiral Horatio Nelson, visiting the haven with the Hamiltons, described it as the next best natural harbour to Trincomalee in Ceylon (today's Sri Lanka) and "the finest port in Christendom".
 Much of the coastline of the Waterway is designated as a Site of Special Scientific Interest, listed as Milford Haven Waterway SSSI.

+Toponymy

+The name Milford derives from the Old Norse Melfjǫrðr, meaning "fjord of the sandbank".
+The English word haven was added to the name in the 14th century.
+The harbour is known in Welsh as Aberdaugleddau, meaning "mouth of the Daugleddau".
+The latter name means "both Cleddaus", the Daugleddau being formed by the junction of the Eastern Cleddau River and the Western Cleddau River.

 History

 Early history

 From the 790s until the Norman Invasion in 1066, the waterway was used occasionally by Vikings looking for shelter.
 During one visit in 854, the Viking Chieftain Hubba wintered in the Haven with 23 ships, eventually lending his name to the district of Hubberston.
 Evidence of metal working in the area was recently excavated, suggesting a level of industrialisation in the period 750–1100.